vegaluisjose/cse548-18sp-hw/hw1/hw1a.md

 # Ariane Scavenger Hunt

-The goal of this homework is getting familiar with Ariane by going through the code and extracting information about the processor along the way
+The goal of this homework is getting familiar with Ariane by going through the code and extracting information about microarchitectural features

 ## Tips for the homework